Drugs like Valium and Klonopin may increase the risk of stroke and hip fractures. Here’s what you should know about benzos and dementia.

 Some research suggested that taking benzos could actually increase your chance of developing Alzheimer’s, but later studies did not confirm that finding.

-You can also give her the gift of music: bring earphones and a music player loaded with upbeat or soothing music you know she enjoys.
-Early research suggests that the right music can reduce anxiety in dementia patients.
+You can also give her the gift of music: Bring earphones and a music player loaded with upbeat or soothing music you know she enjoys.
+Some research suggests that the right music can reduce anxiety in dementia patients.

 Christopher Nystuen, MD, MBA